Template Literals are a special syntax for defining text strings in JavaScript, which provide several powerful advantages over traditional ones.

 const greeting = `Hello, world`; // Template Literal

-Template Literals provide several very useful features such as,
+Template Literals offer several very useful functions such as,

 - Variable and expression interpolation

 Template Literals are a very powerful syntax.
-Get used to using them because they greatly simplify working with text.
+Get used to using it because it simplifies working with texts a lot.

 Expression Interpolation